Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

-We take a look at some of the rules to remember on the putting green.
+We take a look at some of the specific Rules you need to remember on the putting green

 Golf Rules Explained: Putting Green

-Many new rules came into effect in 2019 especially when we got to the putting green.
+A number of the new Rules that came into effect in 2019 related to the putting green.

-Obviously we have played under them for a couple of years now but a refresher on some rules is always welcome.
-So from putting with the flag in, to repairing damage on the green, we explain some of the rule changes below…
+Obviously, we have played under them for a couple of years now, but a refresher on some rules is always welcome.
+So from putting with the flag in to repairing damage on the green, we explain some of those Rule changes below…

-Also have a watch of our video on the 7 most important golf rules too.
+Before that, why not take a look at our video of what we feel to be 7 most important golf rules too…

 Putting with the flagstick in